Lettice Galbraith: Life

 Gibson was born on 27 January 1859, the youngest child of Edward Gibson (1812–1874) and his wife Susanna née Collinson (1818–1901).
 Edward was a reasonably affluent business-owner whose family had been building ships in the area of the Old Town and Drypool, Hull, since at least the 1780s.
 Her family were notable members of Hull's affluent middle-classes.
 Her paternal grandfather, also called Edward, was a respected Justice of the peace.
 Gibson received a private education at a girls' school in Beverley (about eight miles north-west of Hull) and, after her father's death (when she was fifteen), along with her mother, received a healthy income from land rents and other dividends.
 By this time Gibson and her family were living in the popular seaside town of Hornsea, to the north-west of Hull.

 In the late 1880s Gibson and her mother relocated from Yorkshire to Reigate, Surrey, to be nearer other family members.
 Here she began her literary career.
 She would remain in the south of England for the rest of her life.
-On the death of her mother in 1901, Gibson lived with her brother Alfred, a vicar, first at Gray's Inn, Holborn, London, then, from 1911, in Downe (then in Kent, but now in Greater London).
+On the death of her mother in 1901, Gibson lived with her brother Alfred, a vicar, first at Gray's Inn, Holborn, London, then, from 1911, in Downe (then in Kent, but now in Greater London), where his brother now practiced.
 She was instrumental in founding the Downe Women's Institute and Downe Infant Welfare Centre as well as numerous sporting and social clubs in the area.
 She was also active in the League of Mercy, an institution founded in 1899 to provide volunteers for (and to raise funds for) charity hospitals.
 After a short illness, Gibson died on 8 July 1932, aged 73, at The Vicarage, Downe.
 She was laid to rest in St Mary's Church in the town.
 She never married.